visgl/deck.gl/docs/api-reference/google-maps/google-maps-overlay.md

 overlay.setMap(map);
 ```

 Add/remove the overlay from a map.
 An overlay can be temporarily hidden from a map by calling `setMap(null)`.
-Removing an overlay does not destroy the WebGL context; use `finalize()` if the overlay should be permanently removed.
+Removing an overlay does not destroy the WebGL2 context; use `finalize()` if the overlay should be permanently removed.

 ##### `setProps` {#setprops}